You may wish to see an introductory page to this section first.

 Corinium Museum: (left) altar to "Genius Loci" (Spirit of the Place); the inscription reads G(enio) S(ancto) HVI(V)S LOC(I); (centre) relief portraying Mercury, perhaps from one of the Roman gates of Corinium; (right) bronze statue of Mercury and of a cock, a symbol of the god

 Some exhibits at the Museum shed light on the deities which were worshipped at Corinium.
 Nullus locus sine Genius (No place is without its genius) is written in a commentary to Virgil's Aeneid.
 The Romans worshipped the Spirits of the Place, i.e. rivers, forests, crossroads, etc. and therefore also those of the countries they conquered.
-An echo of this tradition is the worship of patron saints.
+An echo of this tradition is the worship of patron saints and in some cases the dedication of statues to the local genius, e.g. at Palermo.

-The local deities which were not related with a location were associated with a Roman/Greek god, but often an epithet was added to highlight their link with the local tradition.
-Mercury, god of Trade, definitely had more "likes" than the other gods (not only in Britain, but in Gaul and Germany too where he was added the epithets of Cissonius, Gebrinius and Visucius).
+The local deities who were not related with a location were associated with a Roman/Greek god, but often an epithet was added to highlight their link with the local tradition.
+Mercury, god of Trade, definitely was more popular than the other gods (not only in Britain, but in Gaul and Germany too where he was added the epithets of Cissonius, Gebrinus and Visucius).

 Corinium Museum: (left) Samian bowl with a relief depicting a "venatio", a fight with wild beasts (see the Colchester Vase with other scenes of fight); (centre) wall plaster scratched with a "Sator Square"; (right) bricks marked with the name of the manufacturer (see some stamped bricks in Rome)